-- Configuration File Syntax/Sources: All DSpace configurations are loaded via Properties files (using the Configuration File Syntax detailed above) - Note: Apache Commons Configuration does support other configuration sources such as XML configurations or database configurations (see its Overview documentation).
+- Configuration File Syntax/Sources: All DSpace configurations are loaded via Properties files (using the Configuration File Syntax detailed above)

+Note: Apache Commons Configuration does support other configuration sources such as XML configurations or database configurations (see its Overview documentation).
 At this time, DSpace does not utilize these other sorts of configurations by default.
 However, it would be possible to customize your local config-definition.xml to load settings from other locations. - · Configuration Files/Sources: By default, only two configuration files are loaded into Apache Commons Configuration for DSpace: - local.cfg (see The local.cfg Configuration Properties File documentation below) - dspace.cfg (NOTE: all modules/\.cfg are loaded by dspace.cfg via "include=" statements at the end of that configuration file.
 They are essentially treated as sub-configs which are embedded/included into the dspace.cfg) - Configuration Override Scheme: The configuration override scheme is defined as follows.
-Configurations specified in earlier locations will automatically override any later values: - System Properties (-D[setting]=[value]) override all other options - Environment Variables. - DSpace provides a custom environment variable syntax as follows: - All periods (.) in configuration names must be translated to "\P\" (two underscores, capital P, two underscores), e. g. "dspace\P\dir" environment variable will override the "dspace.dir" configuration in local.cfg (or other \.cfg files) - All dashes (-) in configuration names must be translated to "\\D\" (two underscores, capital D, two underscores), e. g. "authentication\D\ip\P\groupname" environment variable will override the "authentication-ip.groupname" configuration in local.cfg (or other \.cfg files) - o local.cfg - o dspace.cfg (and all modules/\.cfg files) contain the default values for all settings. - Configuration Auto-Reload: By default, all configuration files are automatically checked every 5 seconds for changes.
+Configurations specified in earlier locations will automatically override any later values: - System Properties (-D[setting]=[value]) override all other options - Environment Variables - local.cfg - dspace.cfg (and all modules/\.cfg files) contain the default values for all settings. - Configuration Auto-Reload: By default, all configuration files are automatically checked every 5 seconds for changes.
 If they have changed, they are automatically reloaded.

-For more information on customizing our default config-definition.xml file, see the Apache Commons Configuration definition file.
+For more information on customizing our default config-definition.xml file, see the Apache Commons Configuration decumentation on the configuration definition file.
 Internally, DSpace simply uses the DefaultConfigurationBuilder class provided by Apache Commons Configuration to initialize our configuration scheme (and load all configuration files).